-[320F] The Romans on Film.
-Critical examination of films such as Spartacus, Julius Caesar, The Last Temptation of Christ, Ben Hur, I Claudius, Fellini Satyricon, The Fall of the Roman Empire and Gladiator Readings from ancient writers such as Plutarch, Tacitus and Suetonius, as well as from selected modern sources.
+[320S] The Romans on Film.
+Critical examination of films such as Spartacus, Julius Caesar, The Last Temptation of Christ, Ben Hur, I Claudius, Fellini Satyricon, The Fall of the Roman Empire and Gladiator.
+Readings from ancient writers such as Plutarch, Tacitus and Suetonius, as well as from selected modern sources.
 Prerequisite, one course in Latin, Greek or classical studies.
-Not open to students who have taken 230.